O-Babasola/O-Babasola/README.md

 I am actively seeking internships and/or junior/entry level roles to commence my journey in the industry and continue to develop and strengthen my programming skills.

+Follow me on my journey to become a skilled web developer:

 - 💼 Building and mastering projects to strengthen my **frontend development skills**
 - 🌱 Currently learning **JavaScript** in freeCodeCamp